 A restaurant Balance Sheet is the most important financial statement an operator has.
-If the Balance Sheet is not in line and accurate, then there is no question that the Profit and Loss Statement is inaccurate as well.
-Therefore, there is no true clear picture of where actual Net Profit lies.
-Additionally, this statement is extremely important for loan applications, business valuations, etc. In this post, we cover the basics of understanding how to read a Balance Sheet.
-Furthermore, how to utilize that knowledge into making profitable decisions in order to facilitate growth and success.
+If the Balance Sheet is not in line and accurate, then there is no question that the Profit and Loss Statement is also inaccurate.
+Therefore, there is no precise picture of where actual Net Profit lies.
+This statement is essential for loan applications, business valuations, etc. This post covers the basics of understanding how to read a Balance Sheet and how to utilize that knowledge to make profitable decisions to facilitate growth and success.

 Understanding the basics of a Restaurant Balance Sheet